 Bloody typical!
 Yesterday was “Ride to Work day” and I rode from home — Oakleigh — to Federation square then back to Monash and had a near perfect ride.
-Maybe it was all the publicity about the cyclist’s death last month but everyone seemed to be pretty well behaved (which I always find a miracle on St Kilda rd, whether they’re on bikes, on foot, or in cars).
-Had my coffee and roll and made it back for a slightly latish 9:20 start.
-Didn't really need a third breakfast at Wholefoods on campus!
+Maybe it was all the publicity about the cyclist’s death last month but everyone seemed to be pretty well behaved (which I always find a miracle on St Kilda road, whether they’re on bikes, on foot, or in cars).
+Had my coffee and roll and made it back for a slightly latish 9.

 There must be something about their “professional training”, I really can’t think of anything else to explain it.